 These are three of the many items you will want to ask your pool contractor about when you’re working with him to get a pool project underway.
 You will also need to discuss whether you want a heater, a diving board or other accessories, the construction material itself and if your builder will also be you pool maintenance contractor once the project is complete.
 It is a long process, but if you start now, you could be saying, “Everyone into the pool!” at the start of next summer!

 Contact Town & Country Pools to Get Started on Your Pool Construction

-Want the inground swimming pool of your dreams?
+Want the luxury inground swimming pool of your dreams?
 Contact us today to begin the process of turning your backyard into an oasis you and your family can enjoy.
 Let us bring our years of experience to your backyard and transform it into something you will love.